Oil Crisis: Why Petrol Prices Are Surging in Australia (April 2026)

 Is switching to an EV worth it given high petrol prices?

-With petrol at $2+/litre, the economics of EVs have improved significantly.
-Charging an average EV on an off-peak overnight plan costs the equivalent of roughly 60-80 cents per litre of petrol equivalent.
-Use our EV vs Petrol Calculator to see if the numbers work for your situation.
+With petrol at $2+/litre, the economics of EVs have shifted.
+Charging an average EV at home on an off-peak overnight plan costs the equivalent of roughly 60-80 cents per litre of petrol equivalent.
+Use our EV vs Petrol Calculator to compare the full cost over five years.

 What are the fastest ways to cut fuel costs right now?

-1. Use a fuel price app to find the cheapest bowser in your area — differences of 15-20 cents/litre are common within the same suburb.
+1. Use a fuel price app to find the cheapest bowser in your area.
+Differences of 15-20 cents/litre are common within the same suburb.
 2. Combine errands into one trip instead of multiple short trips.
-3. Check your tyre pressure — under-inflated tyres can increase fuel consumption by 3-5%.
-4. Consider switching to an EV for your next car — the fuel savings alone can be significant at current prices.
+3. Check your tyre pressure.
+Under-inflated tyres increase fuel consumption by 3-5%.
+4. Consider switching to an EV for your next car.
+The fuel savings alone be significant at current prices.